 NIH Single IRB Policy

 This rule was announced on June 21, 2016, with a compliance date of January 25, 2018.
-This policy was the forerunner of the later HHS decision that all federally funded research would, with little exception, use an sIRB of record, and it prompted many institutions to seek partnerships with external IRBs.
+This policy was the forerunner of the later HHS decision mandating all federally funded research would, with little exception, use an sIRB of record.
+This policy change prompted many institutions to seek partnerships with external IRBs.

 The 21st Century Cures Act

-This bill was passed by Congress on December 13, 2016, and included the requirement for the US government to reduce “duplication of effort” in human subject protections, suggesting centralized IRB review as one way to do so.
+This bill was passed by Congress on December 13, 2016, and included the requirement for the U.S. government to reduce “duplication of effort” in human subject protections, suggesting centralized IRB review as one way to do so.

 Other sIRB Initiatives

-A New Age of sIRB
+An Age of sIRB

-These regulations reflect the continued progression of multisite clinical research towards centralized human subject protection review, with the understanding that single IRB review reduces administrative burden and provides clearer guidance and oversight of human subject protections
+These regulations and policies reflect the continued progression of multisite clinical research towards centralized human subject protection review, with the understanding that sIRB review reduces administrative burden on investigators, sites, and sponsors and provides clearer guidance and oversight of human subject protections.

-The research and regulatory environment is evolving, and single IRB review is the new standard for multisite research.
-It’s no longer an option, so now is the time to work together and figure out best practices.
-In this new paradigm, communication is the key to success.
+The research and regulatory environment continues to evolve, and sIRB review is the new standard for multisite research.
+Now is the time to work with external and fellow institutional IRBs and figure out the best way to implement the sIRB requirements.
+In this new paradigm, communication and partnership are the keys to success.